diptachoudhury/Data-visualisation/README.md

 ## Limitations
  - The chart data is static, have added multpliers on each factor which change the data.
+ - auth might not work if deployed on local, Allowed web origins only include the deployed url.

 ## Time Spent
 - 5 hrs